Book Marketing: Your Guide to Photographing Books in Nature

 These are great background and accent pieces, especially for journals.
-In the spring, you’ll have sidewalks covered in flower petals, just place a book on that and maybe sprinkle some petal on the cover.
-Or hold up the journal to a cherry blossom tree.
+In the spring, you’ll have sidewalks covered in flower petals.
+Place a book on that and maybe sprinkle some petal on the cover.
+Or, hold up the journal to a cherry blossom tree.

 I’ll often prop the books in or against trees, especially if I get some nice light from it.
 A tree or part of it can get your book/journal to an interesting height.
 I’ve propped many journals on fallen trees.
 Also, trees often have some great textures which make some interesting backgrounds.

 I’ll often hold up a book to get a nice background.